ITISFoundation/osparc-lab/docs/d1.1-report/tech/parts/communication.md

 ## Communication and Interoperability

-In order to achieve interoperability among different services, both wihin the simcore platform (e.g. among computational services) and outside (e.g. with other SPARC-cores services) the platform a stable maintainable communication model is required.
+In order to achieve interoperability among different services, both within the simcore platform (e.g. among computational services) and outside (e.g. with other SPARC-cores services) the platform a stable maintainable communication model is required.
 In order to establish this interprocess communication (IPC) various technologies are available.
-Services can communicate synchronously with a request/response model (REST, thrift) or they can use asynchronous, message-based communication mechanisms (AMQP).
+Services can communicate synchronously with a request/response model (REST, [Apache Thrift]) or they can use asynchronous message-based communication mechanisms as the Advanced Message Queuing Protocol (AMQP).
 For this review we focus on three different technologies:

 - RESTful
-- Apache thrift
+- RPC with [Apache Thrift]
 - AMQP

-## Review
+## RESTful API

-**REST API**

 Almost always based on the simple and familiar HTTP protocol and widely used today.
 REST uses the HTTP verbs to get or manipulate resources that are represented using a URL.